adityawalia07/Movie-Recommendation-System/README.md

 pip install numpy pandas sklearn nltk
 ```
 ## Usage
-- Load the Notebook: Open Movie Recommender System.ipynb in Jupyter Notebook or JupyterLab.
+- **Load the Notebook**: Open Movie Recommender System.ipynb in Jupyter Notebook or JupyterLab.

-- Run the Notebook: Execute each cell sequentially to load data, preprocess it, and build the recommendation system.
+- **Run the Notebook**: Execute each cell sequentially to load data, preprocess it, and build the recommendation system.

-- Get Recommendations: After running the notebook, you can enter a movie title to receive a list of recommended movies based on content similarity.
+- **Get Recommendations**: After running the notebook, you can enter a movie title to receive a list of recommended movies based on content similarity.

+##  Objectives
+The primary objectives include:

+- Efficiently processing and cleaning movie data.
+- Generating content-based tags using the NLTK library.
+- Implementing a recommendation system based on cosine similarity.
+- Creating an interactive Streamlit web application for user-friendly exploration.

 ## Code Overview
-1. Import Libraries
+### 1. Import Libraries
 - import numpy as np
 - import pandas as pd
 - import nltk
-2. Load Data
+### 2. Load Data
 - movies = pd.read_csv('tmdb_5000_movies.csv')
 - credits = pd.read_csv('tmdb_5000_credits.csv')
-3. Data Preprocessing
+### 3. Data Preprocessing
 - Merge the movies and credits datasets on the title column.
 - Select key features such as genres, cast, crew, and keywords.
 - Process the text data, handling NaNs and combining features for a simplified data format.
-4. Build the Recommendation Model
+### 4. Build the Recommendation Model
 - Use **CountVectorizer** to create a **bag-of-words model** for the combined features.
 - Compute similarity between movies using **cosine** similarity.
-5. Function to Fetch Recommendations
+### 5. Function to Fetch Recommendations
 - Define a function to retrieve the top n similar movies for any given movie based on cosine similarity scores.
-6. Test the Recommender
+### 6. Test the Recommender
 - Test with a sample movie title and receive a list of recommended movies.
 ## Example
 ### Sample usage in the notebook